 The Peavey Delta Blue 115 also features an effects loop, optional footswitch, and an output for an extension cabinet.

 4. Fender Hot Rod Series Blues Junior

 The Fender Blues Junior NOS is a modern blues machine built to vintage specs and using new, old stock parts.

-Tweed finish with pinstripe grille cloth complete the vintage blues look.
+The tweed finish with pinstripe grille cloth completes the vintage blues look.